FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 WebAuthn handles communication between the browser and the website, and the browsers leverage the CTAP2 protocol to talk to authenticators.
 As a WebAuthn system implementer, you don't need to know CTAP2, just understand it exists.

-As mentioned above, there are three main WebAuthn ceremonies: authentication, which you've already seen, registration and attestation.
+As mentioned above, there are two main WebAuthn ceremonies: authentication, which you've already seen and registration.
 Let's look at the latter.

 ## The Registration Ceremony